Karun Chandhok: GP2 Series

 Chandhok moved to the GP2 Series in 2007, driving for Durango.
 Chandhok's first win in GP2 came in the sprint race at the Spa-Francorchamps circuit in Belgium.
 Chandhok also led the sprint race in Turkey after starting from pole, only for the second place Kazuki Nakajima of DAMS to collide with him.
 The collision resulted in retirement for Chandhok while Nakajima was given a drive-through penalty.

-Chandok got his biggest career break in November with a call up from the Red Bull Racing Formula One team to test for them over two days at the Circuit de Catalunya in Barcelona on 13–14 November.
+Chandhok got his biggest career break in November with a call up from the Red Bull Racing Formula One team to test for them over two days at the Circuit de Catalunya in Barcelona on 13–14 November.

 Chandhok remained in GP2 for 2008, switching to the iSport International team where he was partnered by Bruno Senna.
 He won one race and finished tenth in the drivers' championship.
 He also drove for the team in the 2008 GP2 Asia Series season.
-After winning one race and finishing tenth in the championship, Chandhok was presented with the series' "Best Driving Style" award at the end of the season.
+Chandhok was presented with the series' "Best Driving Style" award at the end of the season.

 In November, Chandhok became the first Indian driver to be invited to join the British Racing Drivers' Club.
 India's membership of the Commonwealth entitles him to be a member.

 Chandhok signed to drive for the Ocean Racing Technology team in the 2009 GP2 Series season.
 Even though the deal with ORT was for the pan-European series, Chandhok also drove in the final round of the 2008–09 GP2 Asia Series season, in Bahrain replacing Yelmer Buurman.
 Chandhok amassed ten points in the championship, with a best result of third at Silverstone.
 He and teammate Álvaro Parente suffered a testing season, with sixteen retirements between them.